 - 6.05 OVERTIME COMPENSATION.
 In accordance with county policy that existed prior to April 15, 1985, when emergency circumstances necessitate overtime work, non-exempt employees are compensated for the overtime worked by being given (listed in order of the county's policy preference): - 1.
 Equal time off within the same work period (usually one week; 28 days for law enforcement officers and jailers. - 2.
-Compensatory time off at one and one-half times the number of hours worked up to a maximum number of hours which may be accrued (120 hours for law enforcement employees, representing 80 hours of overtime worked, and 60 hours for others, representing 40 hours of overtime worked); or
+Compensatory time off at one and one-half times the number of hours worked up to a maximum number of hours which may be accrued (120 hours for law enforcement employees, representing 80 hours of overtime worked, and 60 hours for others, representing 40 hours of overtime worked); or - 3.
+Payment at the rate of one and one-half times the employee's regular hourly rate if specifically authorized by order of the Commissioners' Court and approved by the department head.
+This is normally only for emergency situations. - 6.06 COMPENSATORY TIME.
+If an employee requests time off for Vacation Leave and that employee has compensatory time on the books, then the requested leave must be charged to compensatory leave unless or until the balance is depleted, before Vacation time may be used.
+As a general rule, no more than 60 hours of compensatory time (representing 40 overtime hours worked) will be allowed to accumulate without the express written consent of the Commissioners' Court; and any compensatory time accrued must be used or paid within 120 days of the pay period it was earned.
+In any event, the maximum compensatory time accrual allowed under FSLA for full-time and part-time employees whose work involves law enforcement is 480 hours (320 hours of overtime worked); for all other employees, the maximum is 240 hours (160 overtime hours).

-- 3. Payment at the rate of one and one-half times the employee's regular hourly rate if specifically authorized by order of the Commissioners' Court and approved by the department head.
-This is normally only for emergency situations. - days of the date the overtime was worked.
-As a general rule, no more than 60 hours of compensatory time (representing 40 overtime hours worked) will be allowed to accumulate without the express written consent of the Commissioners' Court; and any compensatory time accrued must be used or paid within 120 days of the date it was earned.
-In any event, the maximum compensatory time accrual allowed under FLSA for full-time and part-time employees whose work involves law enforcement is 480 hours (320 hours of overtime worked); for all other employees, the maximum is 240 hours (160 overtime hours).
-(Legal reference: U.S. Fair Labor Standards Act of 1938, as amended). - 6.07 HOLIDAYS WORKED.
+6.07 HOLIDAYS WORKED.
 The county's basic policy is that each regular employee receives a specified number of paid holidays per year, as set forth in these policies.
 In most instances, if a regular employee is required to work on a scheduled holiday, he or she will be given an alternate day off, preferably within the same workweek or work period.
 (See "Work during Holidays" section for a more detailed discussion of this policy.

-An employee subject to the overtime provisions of FLSA who is required to work a full 40-hour week during a week in which he or she takes a paid holiday will receive straight-time pay for the hours worked, since a paid holiday is not considered as time worked for the purposes of determining when an employee has reached his or her maximum allowable hours (40 pr week for non-law enforcement personnel; 171 hours per 28-day work period for certified law enforcement officers and certified jailers) without being subject to overtime pay.
-(Legal reference: U.S. FLSA of 1938, as amended).
+An employee subject to the overtime provisions of FLSA who is required to work a full 40-hour week during a week in which he or she takes a paid holiday will receive straight-time pay for the hours worked, since a paid holiday is not considered as time worked for the purposes of determining when an employee has reached his or her maximum allowable hours (40 per week for non-law enforcement personnel; 171 hours per 28-day work period for certified law enforcement officers and certified jailers) without being subject to overtime pay.